SEI-SEA-1-25/react-burger-stacker-lab/README.md

 Is that a burger ingredient I smell?
 It is?
 Lets make some state to hold it!

 **OH SNAP** How we gonna do this?
-Well state should probably definitely be an array, since there will be many ingredient names.
+Well state should ~~probably~~ _(definitely)_ be an array, since there will be many ingredient names.
 I'd make it an array of objects, with a `key` of `name` that has a `value` of `e.target.innerText`.

+Like this: `{ name: e.target.value }`.

-Why an object with one key? _spoiler alert_ you might want this object to have a key of color later too (but not until we get there...). _PRO TIP_ Keep the shape of the data consistent across the apps (just do it, it'll make things less confusing -- look at the array if ingredients to know what I mean).
+Why an object with one key? _spoiler alert_ you might want this object to have a key of color later too (but not until we get there...). _PRO TIP_ Keep the shape of the data consistent across your apps (seriouosly, just do it, it'll make things way less confusing) Look at the array if ingredients to know what I mean.

 * Set initial state to be an empty array `[]`